Conference Agenda

 1McGill University, Canada; 2African Population Health Research Center

 We consider the effect of childcare attendance and maternal employment on the health outcomes of young children in a low-income setting.
-We exploit exogenous variation introduced by a randomized childcare subsidy program in an urban informal settlement in Kenya which provided mothers of 1 to 3 year-olds with 12 months of fully subsidized childcare.
-We find positive effects of increased childcare attendance on the probability of experiencing symptoms of communicable illness, which we attribute to increased exposure to disease in group settings.
-Our evidence points to the possibility that the income effect from the subsidy offsets this negative effect.
-We find little effect of maternal employment on child health, with the exception of improved overall child health reported by mothers with children already in care prior to the intervention.
-The intervention also included a quality enhancement treatment arm, but we find little evidence of any additional effect on child health.
+We exploit exogenous variation introduced by a randomized childcare subsidy program in an urban informal settlement in Kenya which provided mothers of 1 to 3 year-olds with vouchers for 12 months of fully subsidized childcare.
+We find small, weakly significant, effects of increased childcare attendance on reporting symptoms of communicable illness.
+Findings suggest the income effect from the subsidy offsets this negative effect.
+We find little effect of maternal employment on child health.
+The intervention included a quality enhancement arm, where randomly selected childcare centres received early childhood development training, but we find little evidence of any effect on measured outcomes.
+We conclude that subsidizing childcare remains a viable policy option for encouraging maternal employment, but caution that increased exposure to communicable illness may be a factor.

 Laszlo-Childcare Subsidies, Working Mothers, and Childrens Health-237.pdf